The April 2026 edition of IALR at a Glance is packed with exciting news and updates! Learn more about…

 About ATDM

 Accelerated Training in Defense Manufacturing (ATDM) was created to teach the skills needed to increase military equipment production in the United States.
 The program is located at the Institute for Advanced Learning and Research in Danville, Virginia.
 Students at ATDM are trained in the skills needed to repair, upfit and build submarines, and these skills are transferable to other defense industry companies.
-Students earn the certifications needed to secure great-paying, in-demand defense industry jobs in these skilled trades: Additive Manufacturing, CNC Machining, Non-Destructive Testing, Quality Control Inspection (also known as Metrology) and Welding.
+Students earn the qualifications needed to secure great-paying, in-demand defense industry jobs in these skilled trades: Additive Manufacturing, CNC Machining, Non-Destructive Testing, Quality Control Inspection (also known as Metrology) and Welding.
 For additional information, visit https://atdm.org/.

 About IALR